 History and Legend of Morgaon Ganpati

-- As per the historical records, there was a prominent Ganapatya saint named Morya Gosavi who used to worship at the Morgaon Ganesha temple before relocating to Chinchwad where he built a new shrine.
+As per the historical records, there was a prominent Ganapatya saint named Morya Gosavi.
+He worshiped at the Morgaon Ganesha temple before relocating to Chinchwad.
+There, he built a new shrine.
 This temple along with other temples near Pune enjoyed royal patronage from the Brahmin Peshwa rulers of the Maratha Empire during the 18th The rulers who worshiped Ganesha as their family deity donated land and money to this temple.

-- The original image of the Lord was built out of precious metal and was installed by the creator of the universe, Lord Brahma.
-It was later that the Pandava princes installed a copper image during the course of their pilgrimage.
+Lord Brahma, the creator of the universe, installed the original image of the lord.
+Later, the Pandava princes installed a copper image during the course of their pilgrimage.

-- There is another legend stating that as this place was populated by peacocks giving the place its Marathi name, Morgaon or the Village of Peacocks.
-The presiding God was named as Moreshwar.
+There is another legend which states that this place had a large number of peacocks.
+Hence the name is Morgaon or the Village of Peacocks.
+The presiding God is Moreshwar.

-- Another significant Ganapatya legend states that Lord Brahma along with Vishnu, Shiva, the Divine Mother Devi and Surya meditated at Morgaon to gain knowledge about their creator and the purpose of existence.
-It was then Lord Ganesha appeared before them in the form of an Omkara flame and blessed them.
+Another significant Ganapatya legend states that Lord Brahma along with Vishnu, Shiva, the Divine Mother Devi and Surya meditated at Morgaon to gain knowledge about their creator and the purpose of existence.
+Then Lord Ganesha appeared before them in the form of an Omkara flame and blessed them.

 Significance of Morgaon Ganpati Temple

-- The sacred place of worship is enclosed by a huge stone boundary wall with minarets at all the four corners of the temple.
+A huge stone boundary wall encloses the sacred place of worship with minarets at all the four corners of the temple.
 The four gates which depict four ages face a cardinal direction with an image of Ganesha.

-- The main entrance of the shrine is located facing in the north direction.
+The main entrance of the shrine faces the north direction.

-- This beautiful courtyard has two Deepmalas and a 6-foot mouse that sits in front of the temple.
-An enormous structure of Nandi is positioned facing the Lord on the outside of the Morgaon Ganpati Temple gates.
+This beautiful courtyard has two Deepmalas and a 6-foot mouse that sits in front of the temple.
+An enormous structure of Nandi faces the Lord on the outside of the Morgaon Ganpati Temple gates.

 Morgaon Ganpati Temple Timings